JacobInwald/pwdtools/README.md

 Run `pwdtools --help` for more information

 ## Contributing
-Contributions are welcome.
+Contributions are welcome, but keep in mind this is just a small project so just shoot me a message first.
 Please fork the project and create a pull request with your changes.

 ## License
 This project will be licensed under the terms of the MIT license once I figure out how to do that.